Partner Logo

 Remember Bob and Ellen from our 50-59 class?
 In this example they’ve decided to wait until their early sixties to retire.
 Now, they both plan to retire at 60, and they’ll be drawing Social Security starting at age 62.
 Together, they’ve saved $500,000 in retirement accounts.
 But since they’ll be retiring at 60, they’ll be able to spend a little bit more compared to their counterparts who retired in their fifties.

-Based on their $500,000 net worth, they’ll be able to spend $4,000 a month while maintaining a Retirement Score of 100 years an 8 months--making their savings likely last beyond their years.
+Based on their $500,000 net worth, they’ll be able to spend $4,000 a month while maintaining a Retirement Score of 100 years an 8 months--making their savings likely to last beyond their years.

 But if Bob and Ellen spent $5,000 a month, their Retirement Score will dramatically decrease to 84 years and 9 months.
 The $1,000 difference a month equates to an additional 16 years in savings.